Kapoot/COSC-1336-1338/Simple Summer Project C++/README.txt

-A pretty horrible attempt at making a ball bounce across the screen but fun nonetheless!
+Ever seen a ball bounce this well?
+Me neither..
+@aplumly